Dog Camping/Hiking Checklist for Any Adventure

 In addition to your typical human medical supplies, and add in these for your dog:

-- Veterinary contact and dog's medical history
+- Veterinary contact and any known medical conditions

 - Self adhering bandages